-Remember, you can download a manual settings cheat sheet to help you practise if you are not quite sure what you should be doing yet: just click on the image below to get your cheat sheet.
+Remember, you can download a manual settings cheat sheet to help you practise if you are not quite sure what you should be doing yet: just click here to download the cheat sheet.

 #9 - You won’t get it right every shot